saikiranece043/DBOperations/README.md

 #### Output
    * Program would write the output to the file provided by the user in command as arg -o '{filename}'
-   * The output would be written to the standard output if the user doesn't pass -o argument to the program
+   * The output would be written to the standard output if the user doesn't s -o argument to the program

 #### Header Flag
    * If the flag -h is found in the command the program would assume the input first line is header